Matt-McNichols/perl/WEEK.md

     * sim is using the .mem file from the working simulation
         * if success, then the .mem file is the problem
         * if fail, then the problem is in in the NVME_dev design <adress translations>
+    * use howto script to point to the .mem file inside the project that you point to
   * figure out why cq is not being written to (.mem)
   * make adresses dynamic
   * create MSI ISR